ueberdosis/tiptap/docs/src/docPages/api/extensions/bubble-menu.md

 This extension will make a contextual menu appear near a selection of text.
 Use it to let users apply [marks](/api/marks) to their text selection.

 As always, the markup and styling is totally up to you.
-The menu is positioned absolute and requires a wrapper with `position: relative`, that’s basically the only requirement though.

 ## Installation
 ```bash